DanielsSim/site/notes_reviews/markets_theory_and_application.md

 I spent some time reading up on economics and figured I might as well just write a summary.
 Quick warnings:

 1. Reading time: 30 minutes for the post, 5h+ if you follow all links.
 I highly recommend following the links.
 At least pick a few interesting ones.
-I've organized the post into three parts, so if you're reading something you already know, feel free to jump to the next part.
 2. I mostly buy into a pro-market view here.
 If you are very much against capitalism per se, this post will probably not be worth your time.
 Sorry.
 3. Also, this is for getting me up to speed on standard economic theory.
 If you've already studied economics, nothing in here will be new to you, but I'd really like to hear your feedback.

 ## Part 1: Ideal Markets

+(We're starting with the very basics.
+If you already know this stuff, consider jumping directly to part 2 or 3)

 Coordination problems are tough problems.
 See [the SSC book review of Red Plenty"](https://slatestarcodex.com/2014/09/24/book-review-red-plenty/):

 > Red Plenty presented the problem with the Soviet economy primarily as one of allocation.
 You could have a perfectly good factory that could be producing lots of useful things if only you had one extra eensy-weensy part, but unless the higher-ups had allocated you that part, you were out of luck.
 If that part happened to break, getting a new one would depend on how much clout you (and your superiors) pulled versus how much clout other people who wanted parts (and their superiors) held.

 One solution discussed in Red Plenty is Kantorovic's approach to mathematical optimization.
-Unfortunately, this does not work on practical levels of a national economy, if only for the amount of computation power available (see [Cosma Shalizi's notes](http://bactra.org/weblog/918.htm) for a detailed explanation).
+Unfortunately, this does not work on practical levels of a national economy, if only for the amount of computation power available (see [Cosma Shalizi's discussion](http://bactra.org/weblog/918.htm) for details).

 So we want to have ...goods or whatever else... allocated in an economy at a reasonable rate and a global gods-eye approach to distribution is practically impossible.
 This appears to be one of the cases for a market-based allocation of goods.
-I understand that this is an area of large controversy, but also I don't understand the positions from various sides.
-So let's ignore the culture war potential here for a minute and try to bring various perspectives together.

 The standard model on markets is the supply and demand model, sometimes called competitive markets model.
 I found [this investopedia article a good introduction](https://www.investopedia.com/articles/economics/11/intro-supply-demand.asp). (also see [chapter 3 of Hutchinson: Principles of Microeconomics, 2016)](https://pressbooks.bccampus.ca/uvicecon103/chapter/introduction-to-supply-and-demand/).
 The core idea is:

 * supply side: when price increases, more of a good will become available (as more obscure / expensive sources will also be willing to provide it)
 * demand side: the cheaper something is, the more people will be interested in buying it.

 So think of something like fish.
-If a trout is guaranteed to sell for 20 bucks, lots of people will start producing, even if it's a pain to farm them in your garden pool.
+If a trout is guaranteed to sell for 20 bucks, lots of people will start producing, even if it's a pain to farm them in their garden pool.
 This means we get a curve like this:

 ![](markets_theory/supply.png)